elclay7/HashMonitor/README.md

 ### Features

 - Monitoring files using hashes.
-- Notifications via mail when finding a new or modified file.
+- Notifications via mail and telegram when finding a new or modified file.

 ### What I need